Dinesh124567/sudoku-solve-using-swing/README.md

    i.e checks if there is NO POSSIBILITIES in the grid with the box is empty.

-c) sudoku with more than one solution. i.e this is purely based on BACKTRACK ALGORITHM, and checks if it is terminated to NO SOLUTION.
+c) sudoku with more than one solution. i.e this is based on BACKTRACK ALGORITHM, and checks if it is terminated to NO SOLUTION situation.

 Before solving this it first check if the sudoku is valid or not.